Introducing video inspections

 Please note that our eServices digital suite continues to be available to keep your projects moving where you can submit applications for residential and commercial development projects.
 You can also look up zoning requirements, apply for permits and more from the comfort of your home or business.
 Anywhere, anytime, online.

 At this time building inspections may be scheduled using the normal processes - https://www.placer.ca.gov/2220/Inspections.

 What We Do

-We provide and process building permits, review plans, and inspect construction in the unincorporated areas of Placer County to verify that work complies with building codes for safe and habitable structures.
+We review plans and inspect construction in the unincorporated areas of Placer County to verify that work complies with building codes for safe and habitable structures.

 "Helping the community build safe and sustainable dreams through high quality customer service, certainty, engagement, and transparently adaptable standards."

 mPOWER is a program providing financing for residential and non-residential property owners to make energy efficiency improvements.